astra-vision/weather-particle-simulator/README.md

 # Fast Reactive Control for Illumination Through Rain and Snow
 This repo is for releasing **x64** binaries for Windows and Linux.
-The work (de Charette et al., ICCP 2012) belongs to Carnegie Mellon University.
-Please, read LICENSE below and refer to the [official project page](https://www.cs.cmu.edu/smartheadlight/index2.html).
+The work (de Charette et al., ICCP 2012) belongs to Carnegie Mellon University and is distributed under MIT licensing term.
+Please, also refer to the [official project page](https://www.cs.cmu.edu/smartheadlight/index2.html).

+**News 2024-10-29**: Following multiple requests, we have changed to MIT license and will also share code in some time.

 ## Paper
 [Fast Reactive Control for Illumination Through Rain and Snow](https://www.cs.cmu.edu/smartheadlight/index2.html) \